 There is a Japan-only reissue of Misty Night on CD, MCA MVCJ-19191; this was released in June 1999.
 For some reason, the Japanese CD is in mono.
 Shortly after King Fleming's death, Fresh Sounds reissued all three of his Argo/Cadet LPs on a 2-CD set titled The King Fleming Trio (Fresh Sounds FSR-CD 834); here all of the selections from Misty Night are in stereo.

 King Fleming may have exited Swing City around the end of October; in any event, Jump Jackson's group was brought in, posting a 2-week contract on November 3, 1960.
 After a long absence from the Kitty Cat Club, King Fleming returned to his old home base around New Year's Day 1961; he posted a contract for 8 weeks on January 5.
 Toward the end of February, he moved to Danny's Hideaway for a long stay (contract for 3 months accepted and filed on February 16; an extension for another 8 weeks posted on April 20).
-Perhaps after some time on the road, he returned to the Kitty Kat once again (indefinite contract filed October 19, 1961).
-On March 15, 1962 Fleming posted an indefinite contract with the Prime Steak House, while Dave Green posted a contract for a week at the Kitty Kat.
+On March 12, 1961, the Chicago Tribune (pt.
+5, p.
+11) said "the King Fleming Trio and Aubrie Jones, vocalist" were about to open at the Hideaway.
+(It wasn't a bad week for jazz piano in Chicago: King Fleming started on Tuesday, Thelonious Monk and Bill Evans were both opening on Wednesday, and Ahmad Jamal was slated for a big jazz concert on Saturday).
+Perhaps after some time on the road, Fleming returned to the Kitty Kat once again (indefinite contract filed October 19, 1961).
+On March 15, 1962, Fleming posted an indefinite contract with the Prime Steak House, while Dave Green posted a contract for a week at the Kitty Kat.
 Fleming's next LP was recorded around the time that he started his new gig.

 King Fleming (p); Malachi Favors (b); Royce Rowan (d); Charles Stepney (vib -1); three or four unidentified males (voc, African perc -2).